credativ/pve-ontap-snapshot/README.md

 ## Motivation

 One of the advantages of virtualization is the ability to easily create snapshots of the virtual machines disk image.
 Proxmox offers this ability for the `qcow2` disk image format, but not for the `raw` format on NFS mounted storage.
 When creating a VM disk snapshot with Proxmox on the local filesystem, Proxmox uses the features of the underlying filesystem to create snapshots.
 In cases where the VM disk is placed on a NFS storage it is not possibly for Proxmox to use any filesystem features to create a snapshot and has to fallback to file based snapshots.
-File based snapshots have a huge negativ impact on the VMs disk performance.
+File based snapshots have a huge negative impact on the VMs disk performance.

 Since NetApp ONTAP offers different snapshot features on file level and on volume level, it would be nice to use this features with Proxmox.
 This script tries to make this features usable with Proxmox as a proof-of-concept.